WP-for-Church/Sermon-Manager/readme.txt

 ## Changelog ##
 ### 2.15.8 ###
 * Dev: Add callable select options (pass function name as string)
+* Dev: Add a way to pass custom values to settings

 ### 2.15.7 ###
 * Fix: PHP warning when archive output is used wrongly